vcbb10/gopro-utils/README.md

 - Allow the project to work with GoPro's h5 v2.00 firmware
 - Create a tool for easy data extraction.
 That's the GPMD2CSV folder.
 You can just drag and drop the GoPro video files on the BATCH file

+Over time, we have added other exporting tools.
+They all follow the same pattern when used with the extracted metadata .bin:

+`gpmd2csv -i GOPR0001.bin -o GOPR0001.csv`

+Aditionally to `-i` and `-o`, the gopro2gpx and gopro2kml tool allow for an `-a` accuracy option for filtering out bad GPS locations (default 1000, the lower the more accurate) and `-f` for type of fix (default 3.
+0- no fix, 2 - 2D fix, 3 - 3D fix)

+`gopro2gpx -i GOPR0001.bin -a 500 -f 2 -o GOPR0001.gpx`

 This is my first Github repository.
 Any possible wrong practices are not intentional.

 Here are some other projects of mine that you might find interesting: http://tailorandwayne.com/coding-projects/